auxta/auxta/README.md

 `Scenarios` consts of `steps.

+### Helpers

+Change so that there is one function per helper file.

 ### Clicking

 All clicks wait for the selector by default and timeout w/ the standard timeout unless different is specified.